Story by Liam Slade / Originally Posted May 1, 2022

 “Must look weird from the outside,” I said modestly.

-“You’re looking a lot like Joey these days,” she said, referring to my older brother.
+“You’re looking a lot like Joey these days,” she said, referring to my older brother, her voice finally reaching conversational volume, if still a modest and slight one.
 “And you need a haircut.”

 “Mhm,” I said, taking a sip then fixing my eyes down into my drink.
 “I’ve noticed that.”